-Management assessed our internal control over financial reporting as of December 31, 2021.
+Management assessed our internal control over financial reporting as of December 31, 2022.
 Management based its assessment on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.

 In accordance with guidance issued by the SEC, companies are permitted to exclude acquisitions from their final assessment of internal control over financial reporting for the first fiscal year in which the acquisition occurred.
-Our management's evaluation of internal control over financial reporting excluded the internal control activities of PicMonkey, LLC, acquired in September 2021, as discussed in Note 3 to the Consolidated Financial Statements.
-The financial results of this acquisition are included in the consolidated financial statements as of and for the year ended December 31, 2021 and represents approximately 1% of total revenues and less than 1% of total assets.
+Our management's evaluation of internal control over financial reporting excluded the internal control activities of Pond5, Inc., acquired in May 2022, as discussed in Note 3 to the Consolidated Financial Statements.
+The financial results of this acquisition are included in the consolidated financial statements as of and for the year ended December 31, 2022 and represent approximately 4% and 1% of total revenues and total assets, respectively.

-Based on our assessment, management has concluded that our internal control over financial reporting was effective as of December 31, 2021.
+Based on our assessment, management has concluded that our internal control over financial reporting was effective as of December 31, 2022.

-PricewaterhouseCoopers LLP, an independent registered public accounting firm (PCAOB ID 238), has audited the consolidated financial statements included in this Annual Report on Form 10-K and, as part of the audit, has issued a report on the effectiveness of our internal control over financial reporting as of December 31, 2021, which begins on page F-2 of this Annual Report on Form 10-K.
+PricewaterhouseCoopers LLP, an independent registered public accounting firm (PCAOB ID 238), has audited the consolidated financial statements included in this Annual Report on Form 10-K and, as part of the audit, has issued a report on the effectiveness of our internal control over financial reporting as of December 31, 2022, which begins on page F-2 of this Annual Report on Form 10-K.